-David Schwimmer, the actor who played Ross on the hit NBC sitcom Friends, famously convinced the show’s five other leads in the early years of its run to negotiate their contracts with NBC as a team.
-The “mini union” formed by the actors ultimately helped them negotiate an unprecedented $1 million each per episode during … Read More
+When it comes to great business negotiation strategies, there’s no better example than the cast of Friends in their heyday.
+David Schwimmer, the actor who played Ross on the hit NBC sitcom Friends, famously convinced the show’s five other leads in the early years of its run to negotiate their contracts with NBC as a team. … Read More

 On July 11, 2000, U.S. president Bill Clinton welcomed Israeli Prime Minister Ehud Barak and Palestinian Authority Chairman Yasser Arafat to a summit at Camp David aimed at resolving the Israeli-Palestinian conflict once and for all.
 The summit covered various contentious issues, including territory, settlements, security, and the status of refugees.
 After about two weeks, on … Read More

 Roger Fisher, co-founder of the Program on Negotiation and the Harvard Negotiation Project, died on August 25 at age 90.
 A true pioneer and leader, he helped launch a new way of thinking about negotiation, and he worked tirelessly to help people deal productively with conflict.
 “Through his writing and teaching, Roger Fisher’s seminal contributions literally … Read More